-- Interest rate risk is the risk of financial loss due to adverse changes in interest rates on the Bank's assets, liabilities and off-balance-sheet instruments included in the Bank's trading portfolio; the interest rate risk for the trading portfolio includes risks at two levels general and specific. - Equity risk is the risk of loss as a result of unfavorable changes in market prices for securities (including those that provide rights for participation in management) on the trading portfolio and derivative financial instruments due to the effect of factors related either to the issuer of securities and derivatives or general fluctuations of market prices for financial instruments. - Commodity risk is the risk of loss as a result of unfavorable changes in commodity prices. - Currency risk is the risk of loss as a result of unfavorable changes in the prevailing foreign exchange rates and/or prices for precious metals under the Bank's open positions in foreign currencies and/or precious metals.
+- Interest rate risk is the risk of financial loss due to adverse changes in interest rates on the Bank's assets, liabilities and off-balance sheet instruments included in the Bank's trading portfolio; the interest rate risk for the trading portfolio includes risks at two levels general and specific - Equity risk is the risk of loss as a result of unfavorable changes in market prices for securities (including those that provide rights for participation in management) on the trading portfolio and derivative financial instruments due to the effect of factors related either to the issuer of securities and derivatives or general fluctuations of market prices for financial instruments - · Commodity risk is the risk of loss as a result of unfavorable changes in commodity prices - Currency risk is the risk of loss as a result of unfavorable changes in the prevailing foreign exchange rates and/or prices for precious metals under the Bank's open positions in foreign currencies and/or precious metals.

+Market risk exposure when using the standardized approach is disclosed in accordance with Table 7.1 of Directive No. 4482-U of the Bank of Russia on a semiannual basis.
 Market risk exposure when using the standardized approach as at the reporting date is presented in the following table.